 Easter candy fills the aisles at grocery stores these days.
 There are plenty of toys, too, including stuffed bunnies–a far better gift than real live rabbits that need special care.
 Here’s my yearly caution about Easter candy and other goodies around pets.
+Refer to this post about other Easter dangers for pets.

 I’m a sucker for Easter candy, especially those chocolate bunnies.
 Many folks love to fill the kid’s Easter baskets with sweets.
 But chocolate indulgence can turn your Easter candy celebration into a pet-astic calamity.
 It happens with Halloween chocolate, and chocolate on Valentine’s day, too.